Gift Ideas For Older Parents (Updated 2022)

 Research into dementia and art therapy has shown that it can have positive health benefits for people, including reducing blood pressure and making them feel more calm.

 This reusable water painting art activity of garden wonders comes with five designs and has been specially developed by Relish (formerly Active Minds) to nurture the minds of people living with dementia.
-It’s also available in lots of different designs (ocean life etc).
+It’s also available in lots of different designs (ocean life, the garden).
+This is a great product which is mess free and can be easily whipped out in a moment of boredom.

 Relish products are fab – we look at a wide selection of them in our puzzles for dementia article.
 From jigsaws to tactile snap and snakes and ladders, they are quality games that you will want to play with your loved one.